schmuckliCloud/sdk_js/files/README.md

 # schmuckliCloud Files SDK for JavaScript
+This is the official Files SDK to upload and view files from the schmuckliCloud service.

 ## Installation
 To install this package you just enter the following command in the terminal of your project